shreearn/Bharat-Intern/README.md

 - Scikit-learn
 - TensorFlow

-Model Architecture

-The LSTM model consists of three LSTM layers with 50 units each, followed by a dense layer with 1 unit.
+Model Architecture: The LSTM model consists of three LSTM layers with 50 units each, followed by a dense layer with 1 unit.
 It is trained using the Adam optimizer and mean squared error loss function.

 2.Titanic Classification :